jlc-christie/plink2merlin/README.md

 This script still needs work, feel free to submit pull requests.
 There is a function call that has been commented out in the script which filters families with >1 offspring, this was used to extract only families with valid sib-pairs, if this is useful and are comfortable editing scripts, just uncomment the line in the `process_chrom` function.

+__Note__: Due to changes in how files are recoded in plink2, this only works with plink binaries < version 2

 ## Usage:

 ```